Everything You Need to Know Before Booking a Ryokan

 A ryokan is very different than a hotel and offers a whole new experience for people.
 Here are some reasons you should stay in a ryokan:

 Usually, ryokan are designed and constructed using traditional Japanese methods.
 The walls are often thin to allow better airflow in the summer.
 Note that, because of this, the rooms feel colder in the winter.
 Ryokan design features tatami mat flooring and sliding doors.
-Standard ryokan have shared toilets in the hallway, but high-end accommodations have toilets and sometimes even baths in the room.
+Standard ryokan have shared toilets in the hallway, but high-end accommodations like these gorgeous ryokan in Takayama have toilets and sometimes even baths in the room.

 Smaller rooms have only one main area, while larger rooms might have a living area separate from the sleeping area.
 Traditionally, guests sleep on Japanese style floor bedding called futon that the staff take out and prepare after dinner.
 But recently, increasingly more ryokan have a select number of rooms that feature Western-style beds for those who cannot or do not want to sleep on the floor.